 The overarching theme of the XVII World Water Congress remains “Foundations for Global Water Security and Resilience: Knowledge, Technology and Policy”, with 5 different sub-themes and 3 cross-cutting issues.
 A revised sub-theme on “Building resilient systems for climate change, growing populations and epidemics” was recently added.

 Call for Abstracts

-- Experts, academics, water professionals, private sector practitioners, and civil society stakeholders, from all disciplines and perspectives who wish to present their work and experiences during this Congress, need to submit an abstract.
-Abstracts should clearly have a focus on one of the sub-themes, describe the research, analysis, project or investigation in a maximum of 350 words, in English (with no graphs, charts, diagrams, images, references, or citations).
+- Experts, academics, water professionals, private sector practitioners, and civil society stakeholders, from all disciplines and perspectives who wished to present their work and experiences during this Congress, needed to submit an abstract.
+Abstracts should clearly have had a focus on one of the sub-themes, describe the research, analysis, project or investigation in a maximum of 350 words, in English (with no graphs, charts, diagrams, images, references, or citations).
 Once accepted, a full paper will be submitted by November 3rd, 2021, for both oral and poster presentations.
-The International Scientific Committee (ISC) will offer to peer review a strictly limited number of papers in cases where authors need peer review to obtain funding to attend the congress.
+The International Scientific Committee (ISC) offered to peer review a strictly limited number of papers in cases where authors need peer review to obtain funding to attend the congress.
 More info here.

 Call for Special Sessions